my-crypto-datascience-portfolio/ai_powered_browser/README.md

-# my_crypto_antidetect_browser
+# ai_powered_browser
-Simple anonymous browser for the crypto traders with some anti-detect features.
+AI-powered browser for parsing with some anti-detect features.